 About the Contributor

-Madison Adler, Junior Editor in Chief
+Madison Adler, Senior Editor in Chief